Year 11, 2017, Germany

 In my first term at the ASMS is the subjects Earth and Cosmos, Truth and Perception, Student Inquiry Project, Maths and Abstract Thinking.
 I enjoyed Earth and Cosmos the most!
 The teachers are extremely kind and they explain very well.
 I love how the lessons at the ASMS are hand- on and we are doing so much experiments and projects.
 It is completely different from my school in Germany.

 Even though I have only been here for a few weeks I learned a lot!
 The most interesting thing for me was that I learned how to 3D- model objects and how to use a 3D-printer.
-Furthermore I really enjoyed to use the flight simulator.
+Furthermore, I really enjoyed using the flight simulator.

 All in all this term has been great and I look forward to the next semester!

 My expectations about my semester in Australia was to improve my English as well as expanding my basic knowledge.
 The main reasons, to choose Australia, was the impressive landscapes, the history of the culture, the enthusiasm of some friends who went to Australia before and as well to strengthen my self-confidence.
 I’ve chosen the “Australian Science and Mathematics school” mainly because of the possibility to choose aviation, but as well they used technology to learn more about the backgrounds of scientific expressions.

 From my first day to the last it was a great experience.
 My host family was the best I could have thought about.
 The first school day was a great experience because the students integrate me straight in their lessons.
 My favourite subject in school was the “Student Inquiry Project”.
 I have enjoyed the unusual school system with the option of self-directed learning, which means that you can choose a lot more about what you are going to do.
 The best thing I’ve done in the whole semester was the adventure space aviation, one of the most unusual subjects I’ve ever had in school.
 The semester was one of the best things I’ve done in my whole life.
 It was going without any bigger problems.